alexrutar/food.rutar.org/content/recipes/slow_roasted_lamb_shoulder.md

 Tilt the pan and use a spoon to remove all but around 2 tbsp of fat (try to avoid scooping out any juices).

 Place the roasting pan on the stove over medium high heat.
 Add the flour and stir to mix in with the fat.
-Cook for 30 seconds.
+Cook for 30s.

 Add the wine and water gradually and stir to combine.
 Mash the onion and garlic thoroughly.